Japan’s Nikkei Sinks to 3-week Low as Stronger Yen Hurts Autos

 The Nikkei reached a 33-year peak on Nov.
 20 at 33,853.46.

-On Monday, 164 of the index’s 225 components fell, versus 59 that rose and two that were flat.
+On Monday, 170 of the index’s 225 components fell, versus 54 that rose and one that was flat.

+Mazda was the worst-performing stock, dropping 3.93%.
+Heavyweight peers were also hit hard, with Nissan sinking 3.27% and Toyota losing 2.31%.

+The biggest drag, though, was chip-making equipment giant Tokyo Electron with a 0.59% decline.
+Startup investor SoftBank Group was next, dipping 1.15%.

 -